nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ## AKS Cluster Module Documentation

-This commit also includes updates to the AKS cluster module.
-The following changes were made:

 ## Introduction

 In the cluster module, I implemented the provisioning of an AKS cluster using Infrastructure as Code (IaC).
 The necessary Azure resources, including the AKS cluster, node pool, and service principal, were defined in the main.tf file.

-Start by creating a new module 'aks-cluster-module' inside the 'aks-terraform' directory.
+Creating a new directroy 'aks-cluster-module' inside the 'aks-terraform' directory.

 ## Input and Output Variables